epfl-ada/ada-2024-project-5pack/README.md

    - What factors correlate with players abandoning their search?
    - Is there a relationship between path length and completion time?

-3. Link Position Impact:
+3. Navigation Strategies:
+   - Do players show evidence of hierarchical navigation (e.g., specific → general → specific)?
    - How does the position of links within articles affect player choices?
    - Do players prefer links at the beginning, middle, or end of articles?

-4. Navigation Strategies:
-   - Do players show evidence of hierarchical navigation (e.g., specific → general → specific)?
    - Can we identify common patterns in successful vs. unsuccessful navigation attempts?
    - How diverse are the paths chosen for the same source-target pairs?